Skip to main content

 Who submits a DTR?

-There are no restrictions on who can submit a DTR.
-A DTR can be submitted by freight forwarders, approved facility operators, Shipping Lines, or by anyone who is interested in moving the container from one approved facility to another approved facility.
+A DTR can be submitted by freight forwarders, approved facility operators, Shipping Lines or their agents, or by anyone who is interested in moving uncleared cargo/container from one approved facility to another approved facility.

 Will multiple movements require multiple ICRs (DTRs)?